-In August of 2018 Sony officially became the top-selling brand for full frame cameras in the first half of 2018, not just in terms of raw dollars, but also in the number of units sold according to NPD Group, the organization which tracks such things.
+In August of 2018 Sony officially became the top-selling brand for full-frame cameras in the first half of 2018, not just in terms of raw dollars, but also in the number of units sold according to NPD Group, the organization which tracks such things.

-It seems that professional photographers are having a bit of a love affair with the Sony mirrorless full frame camera range at the moment, but why have they become so popular?
+It seems that professional photographers are having a bit of a love affair with the Sony mirrorless full-frame camera range at the moment, but why have they become so popular?
 Let’s find out.

 To Boldly Go

-While Canon and Nikon stuck with DSLRs, their primary money makers, Sony decided to try going in a bold new direction with a full frame mirrorless format.
+While Canon and Nikon stuck with DSLRs, their primary moneymakers, Sony decided to try going in a bold new direction with a full-frame mirrorless format.

 They saw a gap in the market and swooped in to fill it.
 It was a gamble which has paid off big time.

-While the cameras were considered favorably from the beginning, the release of their third generation range, notably the A7R III, A7 III, and the A9, are the models which gave Sony the boost they needed to nudge their way into the top spot.
+While the cameras were considered favorably from the beginning, the release of their third generation range, notably the A7R III, A7 III, and the A9, are the models that gave Sony the boost they needed to nudge their way into the top spot.

 The Full Frame Mirrorless Advantage